sashkalu1777-lab/alexandralu-interview-prep/README.md

 # Ask questions
 deal_with_single_question(logs, graph, "What are Xiaoshi Lu's technical skills?", config) deal_with_single_question(logs, graph, "Is she eligible for the Suncorp position?", config)

+# Run the cells to the end.
+# Logs are stored in logs/interview_20250829_212643.csv
 ```

 ## 🔧 Technical Architecture